Sirje Protsin-Petersen

 Her works belong to the art collections of the Tartu Art Museum, Museum of Tartu University, Estonian Art Fund, Supreme Court of Estonia, Tartu, The Museum of New Art in Pärnu, Lüneburg City Art Collection, Germany, IBL State Art gallery, Port-Louis, Mauritius and etc.

-Private collections in Estonia, Finland, Sweden, Denmark, Norway, Belgium, Lichtenstein, Germany, Italy, Republic of Kazakhstan, Emirate of Abu Dhabi, Philippines and many other collections around the world.
+Private collections in Estonia, Finland, Sweden, Denmark, Norway, Belgium, Lichtenstein, Germany, Italy, Emirate of Abu Dhabi, Philippines and many other collections around the world.

-Petersen is a member of Estonian Artists’ Association (Member of the Council), Estonian Painters’ Association and Tartu Artists’ Union (Board Member).
+Petersen is a member of Estonian Artists’ Association, Estonian Painters’ Association and Tartu Artists’ Union.
 Since 2000 she is Associate Professor of Painting at Pallas University of Applied Sciences.

 Awards